overviewer/Minecraft-Overviewer/docs/running.rst

     overviewer.py /home/username/mcserver /home/username/mcmap

-A little note: If the world folder is in use by another program at the time of rendering, you'll see some unexpected results with chunks being in the wrong places.
-Before you begin, make sure that you aren't using the world, or copy the world to a different location.

 After you enter one of the commands, The Overviewer should start rendering your map.
 When the render is done, open up *index.html* using your web-browser of choice.
 Pretty cool, huh?
 You can even upload this map to a web server to share